IFTTT/ConnectSDK-Android/README.md

 If your service has not yet been published on IFTTT, you should provide the invite code to the `IftttApiClient` to the SDK for full access to the IFTTT API.
 You can find your invite code under [**Invite URL** on the Service tab](https://platform.ifttt.com/mkt/general) on the IFTTT platform.

 ## Connection and Service data structure
 The SDK provides the basic data structure for the data returned from the IFTTT API: Connection, Service and User.
 It also includes a few utility methods and tweaks for easier development.
-Some example fields that we provides are
+Some example fields that we provide are
 * Connection:
 	* id
 	* title